-- Place-based, community-based, and territorial strategies are core to the work of Interreg.
+- Place-based, community-based, urban, and maritime cooperation1 and territorial strategies are core to the work of Interreg.
 While the mechanisms and approaches may have changed, the focus of Interreg as a mechanism for bringing EU funds to local communities and regions is well established.
 In some areas, it has had a more direct focus through local- and/or territorial tools over many years.
-This approach is generally good in implementing EU funds on the ground, towards priorities identified with local stakeholders. - The Territorial instruments and to some extent Small Project Fund (SPF) provide adaptable frameworks that can be tailored to local environments.
-The flexibility to choose among these options adds value by enabling a context-specific approach to territorial needs. - Existing EGTCs or Euroregions are good bodies to facilitate the launching of new territorial approaches as they are close to the territory and have been working with local stakeholders for several programme periods. - Transnational programmes work on stakeholder capacity to implement MRS, but also support multi-level governance implementing reforms in line with the Territorial Agenda - In regards to TIA, some programmes have done TIA as a preparatory study to define key needs in their programme area before setting up their programme documents.
-There have been a few programmes experimenting with TIA related projects but it has not been heavily adopted. - So far Interregional Interreg programmes such as URBACT and Interreg Europe seem to have experimented with ITI.
+Complementing this, urban initiatives have been driving change across Europe by fostering cooperation and idea exchange among cities within thematic networks, building the capacities of local stakeholders to design and implement integrated and participatory policies, and sharing knowledge and successful urban practices.
+Together, these approaches ensure the effective implementation of EU funds on the ground. - The Territorial instruments and to some extent Small Project Fund (SPF) provide adaptable frameworks that can be tailored to local environments.
+The flexibility to choose among these options adds value by enabling a context-specific approach to territorial needs. - Existing EGTCs or Euroregions are the correct bodies to facilitate the launching of new territorial approaches as they are close to the territory and have been working with local stakeholders for several programme periods. - Transnational programmes work on stakeholder capacity to implement MRS, but also support multilevel governance implementing reforms in line with Territorial Agenda. - Transnational programmes are eager to work on the Territorial instruments, given that they reflect their context. - In regards to TIA, some programmes have done TIA as a preparatory study to define key needs in their programme area before setting up their programme documents.
+There have been a few programmes experimenting with TIA related projects but it has not been heavily adopted. - So far Interregional Interreg programmes such as URBACT and Interreg Europe are supporting ITI through their projects.
 They often support cities with territorial challenges in the functional area through an integrated territorial investment approach.
-Some projects using ITI apply funding from both ESF+ and ERDF which exceeds the administrative boundaries of individual territorial units.
-Additionally, it is a great tool to stimulate cooperation between local government units forming functional areas focusing on common strengths and problems.
+Some projects using ITI apply funding from both ESF+ and ERDF, which exceeds the administrative boundaries of individual territorial units.
+Additionally, it is a great tool to stimulate cooperation between local government units forming functional areas focusing on common strengths and problems. - CLLD has been a success for Interreg Italy-Austria.
+This programme has, over two programme periods, setup four strategies in the programme territory and is implementing bottom-up projects